shopsys/shopsys/docs/cookbook/extending-product-list.md

 ### 4. Extend `ProductElasticsearchConverter` to fill empty fields

 There are old documents in the Elasticsearch, usually in the production environment.
-Before you reexport all products from the database, there are documents that don't have the new field `brand_name`.
+Before you reexport all products from the database, some documents don't have the new field `brand_name`.
 So you have to provide default values for the case of reading such old documents.

 ```php